Resources

 Cinco de Mayo is widely celebrated in the U.S., but the holiday’s origins are often misunderstood.

 To celebrate this holiday, we encouraged employees to learn more about the real history of Cinco de Mayo.
-By sharing resources and guiding employees to start having conversations, you can strengthen the culture intelligence of your team.

 Encourage team members to dive into the real history of Cinco de Mayo